tengstrand/goingfrontend/README.md

-A small web application showing how to set up a web project using ClojureScript, Reagent, Reframe, Tailwind and Shadow CLJS.
+A small web application showing how to set up a web project using ClojureScript, Reagent, Tailwind and Shadow CLJS.